-Hey guys, I am excited to share with you one of my favorite Asian appetizer dishes today – potstickers!
-I am sure you are a fan of them as well, why not learn how to make these at home so you could eat them anytime you want?
-Plus, fresh homemade potstickers tastes wayy better than the frozen ones from grocery store.
-Are you ready to start?
-It’s easier than you think, I promise!
+I am excited to share one of my favorite Asian appetizer dishes with you – zucchini potstickers!
+Fresh homemade potstickers tastes way better than the frozen ones from grocery store.
+It’s easier than you think to make at home, I promise!

 To start, I cooked the egg and mix it with the zucchini (shredded).
 Then, I seasoned the mixture with some salt, black pepper and sesame oil.
 (I always add some sesame oil when cooking zucchini, gives it a great taste!)
 And this is going to be the fillings for the potstickers.

 For this recipe, I am making a super easy open-ended potstickers.

 First, place some fillings in the middle of the dumpling wrapper.
 Then, I rubbed some water onto the edges of the wrapper with my finger, the water acts kind like glue which will help seal the wrapper later.
 To make an open-ended potsticker, I simply folded the wrapper over the filling to create a half-moon shape, but not seal the edges entirely, leave the two ends open instead, just like shown in the picture below.

 Now, it’s time to cook.
 I used a non-stick pan to make things easier.
 First, I brush some oil onto the pan.
 When picking the potstickers up, I made sure to be gentle so the fillings won’t fall out.

 After picking them up, I placed them on the pan one by one.
 Pan-frying the potstickers only takes a couple of minutes (under low heat).
 When the bottoms have turned brown, I poured some water around the pan and started simmering (with a lid on) until the wraps have all turned transparent.